 Chris: And it changes all the time.

 Chris: Or tomorrow or something.
-Because, yeah, the plans actually just in the last week, there's been several major plan changes.
+Because, yeah, tthere's been several major plan changes recently.
 And we're always kind of that's what we do is we guide people.
 Like, this is the best bet today, come back tomorrow, it might be changing.

 Mike Wendland: Well, it does change.
 And I've been a victim.
-That's probably a little harsher word.
-But I've been firsthand witness to some of those changes just in the last year with Togo and with the program with Nomad, which suddenly upped their rates by $50 a month.
+That's probably a little too harsh of a word.
+But I've been a firsthand witness to some of those changes just in the last year or so with AT&T and Togo and with the program with Nomad, which suddenly upped their rates by $50 a month.

-One of the things I wanted to talk [inaudible 00:02:50], there's so many places that RVers are seeing that are basically resellers.
+One of the things I wanted to talk about is resellers.
+There's so many places that RVers are seeing that are basically resellers.
 Explain what a reseller is and whether that is a reliable place where RVers should go looking for unlimited, unthrottled internet.

 Cherie: Right.
 That's obviously the appeal is those are about the only places you're going to find cellular data plans that are advertised as unlimited, unthrottled.
 And that's what we all want.
 That's not what the carriers want to provide.
 And what the resellers are is they tend to have access somehow to a data plan that they're able to make work as an unlimited hotspot device, to use on hotspot devices or routers.